 1. The North Unitarian Universalist Congregation seeks to foster a climate of purposeful inclusion of all people regardless of race, religion, sex, age, disability, national origin, size, gender identity, gender expression, or affectional or sexual orientation.

-2. The Congregation affirms and promotes the full participation of all persons in all of its activities, including membership, programming, hiring practices and the calling of religious professionals without regard to race, relgion, sex, age, disability, national origin, size, gender identity, gender expression, or affectional or sexual orientation.
+2. The Congregation affirms and promotes the full participation of all persons in all of its activities, including membership, programming, hiring practices and the calling of religious professionals without regard to race, relgion, sex, age, disability, national origin, size, gender identity, gender expression, or affectional or sexual orientationARTICLE IV.

-ARTICLE IV.
 MEMBERSHIP

 1. Criteria.
 Any person eighteen years of age may become a voting member of this society who is in sympathy with its purpose, has signed the membership book, and makes an annual contribution of record.
+Youth fourteen years of age and older may become members if they have satisfactorily completed the congregation’s Coming of Age program.
 Church membership is required of all Trustees and Nominating Committee members, the Treasurer, and of committee chairpersons.

-2. Nondiscrimination.
-Membership is open to all qualified persons who meet the above criteria.

-3. Orientation.
+2. Orientation.
 Members are encouraged to inform themselves as to the historical evolution and current situation of the Unitarian Universalist movement.
 Attendance at a New Member Orientation also is encouraged.

-4. Removal.
-A member shall be removed from membership by a majority vote of the Board when the member has moved away or cannot be located, or when he/she fails to meet the membership criteria set forth in Article IV.1 above, or upon his or her request.
+3. Removal.
+A member shall be removed from membership when the member has moved away or cannot be located, or when he/she fails to meet the membership criteria set forth in Article IV.1 above, or upon his or her request.
 If a member dies, he or she is automatically removed from the rolls.

 5. Voting rights.
-A new member must wait thirty (30) days from the date of signing the membership book before he/she may vote regarding official congregational business as set forth in Article V.
+A new member must wait thirty (30) days from the date of signing the membership book before he/she may vote regarding official congregational business as set forth in Article VI.

 ARTICLE V. DENOMINATIONAL AFFILIATION